Ecologic is a collaborative and creative design practice set up in 1993. It specialises in sustainable, participatory and community projects.

 The refurbishment of a Grade II listed community centre by reusing materials, using sustainable and ethically sourced materials and energy saving measures.
 Solapipes were used enhance daylighting and reduce the need for artificial lighting.
 Local community members and artists collaborated on the refurbishment.

 Residential refurbishment and extension, West London

 This project was a complete refurbishment of a house in a conservation area and a roof extension.
 The idea was to create a whole house system of passive ventilation and heating.
 Materials were carefully chosen- they were either reclaimed, recycled or recyclable.
 New materials and components used were carefully considered- the new doors were 'Angel Mark' (German certification for sustainably sourced product).
 The newly created roof garden uses rain water collected from underneath the decking.
-This project was featured in 'Green building Exhibition' at the Bristol architecture centre, AJ small projects and in the book, Style guide, 2005 and shortlisted for an award.
+This project was featured in 'Green building Exhibition' at the Bristol architecture centre, AJ small projects and in the book, Element of Style, 2005 and shortlisted for the Galvaniser's award.

 Practice based research has resulted in four influential books and research papers on the subjects of sustainable design, community engagement, healthcare and women in architecture.